We have written the BEST from the beautiful landscape of Zealand for you.

 At first glance, the town of Coromandel is reminiscent of a typical town in the American West, where a sheriff rules and a horde of cowboys soon pass.
 It’s Whitiang, it’s something else.
 Solid modern town with beautiful villas, which is separated from the city beach by a palm row.
 There are many shops and a large shopping center.
 In the city you will meet a lot of foreigners, whom you will recognize immediately, because, unlike the locals, they normally wear shoes.
 Locals most often go here barefoot or in rubber boots.

 Kaikoura is a larger coastal village located on the east coast of the South Island.
 It is spread under majestic mountains, reaching almost 3000 m.
 The biggest attraction is the trek around the peninsula - Kaikoura Coast Track.
-In about 12 km, visitors walk along the sea shore, climb steep cliffs and continue along the plateau.
-Everywhere they can observe the blue sky, the surf and flocks of seagulls.
-On the rocks in the sea it is possible to see seals, as in one of the few places on earth you can watch whales very close to the mainland.
+In about 12 km, visitors walk along the seashore, climb steep cliffs and continue along the plateau, everywhere they can observe the blue sky, the surf and flocks of seagulls.
+On the rocks in the sea, it is possible to see seals, as in one of the few places on earth you can watch whales very close to the mainland.
 Those interested can pay for a boat trip, which guarantees a meeting with dolphins and whales.
 If you are unlucky and do not meet any of them, the organizer will refund the amounts paid to the visitors.

-Taupo is the name of a lake that lies about 50 km north of the volcanoes Tahurangi and Tongariro, the North Island.
+Taupo is the name of a lake that lies about 50 km to the north of the volcanoes Tahurangi and Tongariro, the North Island.
 The lake was created 26,000 years ago by a supervolcano, on the top of which a caldera filled with water was created.
 It is the largest lake in New Zealand, with an area of 616 km2.
 There are beautiful sandy beaches and many species of water birds live here.
 The sand on the beaches is white and there are a lot of white smooth stones everywhere.
 But when you throw them into the lake, you will find that the stone floats - it is pumice, which is light and originated here during volcanic activity.

 The lake area is a frequent tourist destination.
-And not only because of the lake and swimming, there are other attractions, such as the most beautiful wild water in the country - Huka Falls and Crater of Moon, which is an active geometric area, the largest in the country.
+And not only because of the lake and swimming, but there are also other attractions, such as the most beautiful wild water in the country - Huka Falls and Crater of Moon, which is an active geometric area, the largest in the country.
 For a small fee, visitors can watch a mixture of steam and hot mud being ejected into the air.
 The ground is smoked everywhere.
 The circuit route will take them about an hour.

-The largest spa is located in the Government Gardens, which lies between the city center and the lake shore.
+The largest spa is located in the Government Gardens, which lies between the city center and the lakeshore.
 Their dominant feature is the Tudor Tower building in which the Museum of Art and History is located.

 The city also has a Forest - 5,500 hectares of forest, 6 hectares are planted with gigantic redwoods, which were imported here in the 20th century.
 Visitors can walk here and admire both the forest and the individual trees.
 There are also Maori villages and performances of Maori culture.